 Signing up for a life insurance policy (whole or term) sooner rather than later can help you lock in lower premiums.
 If you have dependents, such as children, a spouse, or parents you’re caring for – and lack significant wealth – it may be in your best interest to purchase a policy even if you are relatively young.

-Should anything happen to you, you have the peace of mind to know that you’ll leave your loved ones with the financial means to settle any remaining expenses, cover the costs of a funeral, and have some money left over for the future.
+Should anything happen to you, you have the peace of mind knowing you’ll leave your loved ones with the financial means to settle any remaining expenses, cover funeral costs and potentially use the proceeds for retirement income or other long-term needs.
+Life insurance benefits can also assist your family members if they need help with large debts or in replacing income.

-Are there more benefits in a life insurance policy outside of a death benefit?
+Are there more benefits in a life insurance policy besides a death benefit?

 Many life insurance policies offer riders and other perks along with a death benefit.
 Riders are optional adjustments that you can make to your policy to increase your coverage and fit your needs.
 Common riders include: